-If this title applies to you, you are certainly not alone!
-Polycystic Ovarian Syndrome (PCOS) affects 1 in 5 women during their reproductive years and of these almost half will have IBS, according to a 2010 study.
+Polycystic Ovarian Syndrome (PCOS) affects 10 percent of women during their reproductive years and of these almost half will have Irritable Bowel Syndrome, according to a 2010 study.

 Never heard of PCOS?
 Here is a quick run down.